 Guidelines:

-POLICY AND PROGRAM RESPONSIBILITY.
+PROGRAM RESPONSIBILITY.

 Board Responsibility.
-This policy and any recommended changes shall be approved by the Credit Union’s Board of Directors (Board).
-The Board may delegate its oversight responsibility to a Board Committee.
+This Information Security Policy (4120) and any recommended changes shall be approved by the Credit Union’s Board of Directors (Board), or their designee.

 Management Responsibility.
 Credit Union management will be responsible for the development, implementation, and maintenance of the Credit Union's Remote Access Program (Program) and may assign these responsibilities.

 User Responsibility.
-This policy applies to all employees, contractors, vendors and agents (employees) with a Credit Union-owned or personally-owned computer or workstation used to connect to the Credit Union’s network and applies to remote access connections used to do work on behalf of the Credit Union, including reading or sending email and viewing Intranet web resources.
+All employees, contractors, vendors, and agents (employees) with a Credit Union-owned or personally-owned computer or workstation used to connect to the Credit Union’s network will be covered by these provisions.
+They are also applicable to remote access connections used to do work on behalf of the Credit Union, including reading or sending email and viewing Intranet web resources.

 ASSESSMENT OF RISK.
 From time to time, management will identify and assess the risks that may threaten the security, confidentiality, or integrity of the Credit Union's information systems, and determine the sensitivity of member information and the internal and external threats to its integrity.
-Management will evaluate and adjust its risk assessment on a periodic basis and in light of any relevant changes in technology; changes in internal and external threats; changes in the member base adopting electronic banking; changes in member functionality offered through electronic banking; and actual incidents of security breaches, identity theft, or fraud experienced by the Credit Union or industry.
+Management will evaluate and adjust its risk assessment periodically and in light of any relevant changes in technology; changes in internal and external threats; changes in the member base adopting electronic banking; changes in member functionality offered through electronic banking; and actual incidents of security breaches, identity theft, or fraud experienced by the Credit Union or industry.

 GENERAL

-Access to the Internet for recreational use from non-Credit Union systems or by non-Credit Union employees is strictly prohibited.

-Please review the following policies for details of protecting information when accessing the corporate network via remote access methods, and acceptable use of credit union's network:
+Employees will abide by the following policies for details of protecting information when accessing the corporate network via remote access methods, and acceptable use of the credit union's network:

 Information Security Policy (See Policy 4120)